The Friends Organization

-The Friends of the 1836 Meeting House of North Andover, Inc. was created by a group of local residents to inform, share and support the ongoing preservation efforts of this historic building with the community-at-large.
-The 501c3 non-profit will help maintain this classic 1836 Meeting House that is a cornerstone of the historic Town Common.
+We were created by a group of local residents to inform, share, and support the ongoing preservation efforts of this historic building with the community-at-large.
+Our 501c3 non-profit will help maintain this classic 1836 Meeting House, which is a cornerstone of the historic Town Common.

 The historic meeting house in the Old Center of North Andover is considered an iconic structure in North Andover and the Merrimack Valley, with its steeple and façade serving as a welcoming beacon day and at night.
 The existing structure, the fifth Meeting House, was built in 1836.
 It is part of the Old Center District of North Andover and is included in the National Historic Register and the local Historic District Register.